nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The open flashcard implementation requires the creation of an `OpenCommandParser` and an `OpenCommand`.
 The `OpenCommandParser` will take in a single argument for `Index`.
 After parsing the argument, it will then proceed to create an `OpenCommand` class instance.
 If no `Index` is given then a `CommandException` will be thrown.

-The `OpenCommand` class will have to pass the`Question` to the GUI for it to display the`Question` of the `Flashcard` to the user.
-This will be done by passing the question into a `Feedback` object which is an attribute of the `CommandResult` given to the GUI.
+The `OpenCommand` class will have to pass the `Question` to the GUI for it to display the`Question` of the `Flashcard` to the user.
+This will be done by passing the `Question` into a `Feedback` object which is an attribute of the `CommandResult` given to the GUI.

 The GUI will change the content of some of its placeholders to display the question and if available, its choices to the user.
-The GUI will revert back to its default placeholders if other commands aside from another `OpenCommand` or a `TestCommand` are called.
+The GUI will change the contents of its placeholders accordingly if other commands aside from another `OpenCommand` is called afterwards.

 Given below is an example usage scenario and how the `OpenCommand` mechanism behaves at each step.